1. What does "DADI" mean?

 We value innovation and stability.
 We are careful about sacrificing one for the other, so we work on balance.
 Because DADI is used widely in production, every single line of code that goes into DADI’s core is meticulously scrutinized.
 Most changes to core go through dozens, if not hundreds, of revisions before being included.

 We’re also aware of the time great software design, development, translation, and testing takes.
-Because DADI is a set of microservices, and because our focus is on keeping the core app set to essential functionality, encouraging contributed modules to extend it, our version release cycle happens a far greater pace than alternative solutions.
+Because DADI is built around a microservices architecture, and because our focus is on keeping the core app set to essential functionality, encouraging contributed modules to extend it, our version release cycle happens a far greater pace than alternative solutions.

 5. When and how are new versions released?